 A: Yes.
 Carolina Hearts Home Care provides highly trained, experienced Alzheimer’s and dementia care in central North and South Carolina.
 Our caregivers receive ongoing training on how to provide the highest quality support to seniors, giving families much-needed respite and peace of mind.

 Q: What do ADL and IADL stand for?

 A: ADL is the term for Activities of Daily Living, or activities that happen every day, such as bathing, dressing, transferring from the bed to a chair, walking, etc. IADL refers to Instrumental Activities of Daily Living, and covers such activities as managing household expenses, shopping, using the phone, etc. ADLs and IADLs are evaluated when identifying which level of care is ideal for a senior.

 Carolina Hearts Home Care can help older adults with both ADLs and IADLs, leading to safer, more comfortable, and more independent lives at home.

 We know you likely have some further questions about senior home care, and we’re here to provide the information you need.
-Contact us any time online or at 855-277-2005 to learn more about our companion home care in Laurinburg, NC and nearby areas.
+Contact us any time online or at 855-277-2005 to learn more about our companion home care in Rockingham and the surrounding areas.